itsmanvendra/infinite-scrolling-js/README.md

 # infinite-scrolling-js

-To avoid pagination, Frontend devs came up with the solution of lazy loading, so when a user reaches the end of the page, more results are automatically loaded to have a good user experience.
-Implemented Infinite Scrolling using Intersection Observer API.
+To eliminate the need for pagination, our frontend developers have introduced a solution called lazy loading, which automatically loads more results as the user reaches the bottom of the page.
+This approach, known as Infinite Scrolling, is designed to enhance the user experience.
+We've implemented it using the Intersection Observer API.